 -

-Anyone wanting machine-washable simplicity
+Anyone who wants machine-washable simplicity

 How We Tested